 Surgical Biologics has developed a specialized method for the processing of amniotic membrane.
 This patent pending process, named Purion®, consists of unique methods which maximize yield, while minimizing manufacturing costs.
 The Purion® process was engineered to create an implant that is optimized for ease of use while providing the patient with the maximum assurance of safety.
-Surgical Biologics currently has seven patents pending that have been filed with the United States Patent Office.
+Surgical Biologics currently has nine patents pending that have been filed with the United States Patent Office and five patents pending that have been filed internationally.
 The patent filings consist of the intellectual property used to process tissues and/or apply the tissues in a unique manner in surgery.